jozavala-msft/data-accelerator/sql-query.md

 # Steps to follow
 - Open a Flow or create a new one using [first tutorial to create a pipeline in 5 minutes](Creating-your-first-pipeline-in-5-minutes!)

 - Switch to the Query tab.
 This is where you can write all your SQL code.
-Data Accelerator supports full Spark SQL, and enhances it with few more keywords that you will learn about in future tutorials.
+Data Accelerator supports full Spark SQL, and enhances it with few more keywords that you will learn about in the next few tutorials.
 For now, write a statement such as:<br/>

 ```sql
 --DataXQuery--